 Sometimes the recall relates to something innocuous but irritating, like chronic oil leaks recently found in some Subaru vehicles.
 Other times a very serious and wide-ranging problem is discovered that prompts a worldwide recall by several different auto makers, such as the exploding propellant canisters behind the ongoing Takata airbag recall.

-Hyundai has its own share of recalls, as its products do not always meet projected performance standards.
+Hyundai has its own share of recalls, as its products don't always meet projected performance standards.
 Glancing over their current recall listings, we can see most of their popular models (Elantra, Sonata, Accent, Azera) experiencing a variety of issues, from airbag failures to brake light shorts to suspension and alignment damage.
 These problems span various years of each model, and range from roughly six thousand to over a million possibly-affected vehicles.

-1. Quality control is lacking.
-Whatever testing they may have performed, it conceivably was not rigorous enough to have discovered the problem before it had a chance to cause injuries.
+As with most recalls, Hyundai's issues seem to indicate one of a couple of things: First, quality control may be lacking.
+Whatever testing they may have performed, it conceivably wasn't rigorous enough to discover the problem before it had a chance to cause injuries.
 In other words, they may not have known, but they should have.
+Alternatively and more cynically, one could theorize that Hyundai did know about the problems, but decided they weren't likely enough to worry about.
+Even with foreknowledge of possible danger, the company released the product to the market.

 Neither one of these is guaranteed to be the case, of course.
 Virtually any product carries with it some degree of risk, and I'm not here to suggest any truly malicious intent on the part of Hyundai or its executives.
 If either of the above can be proven, however, it suggests that the company could be found liable of negligence, a common cause of action in personal injury litigation.